Piccadilly line industrial action: 2-4 June

-Heathrow Express, Elizabeth line, and local bus services will run as normal on these days.
-Please plan your journey prior to travelling to Heathrow, and allow for extra time where necessary, as these services will be busier than normal.
+Please plan your journey before travelling to Heathrow and allow extra time where necessary, as these services will be busier than usual.

 Book Heathrow Express tickets